Campus Box 1114

-My research is on environmental anthropology, political ecology, and science & technology studies.
+My research is on environmental anthropology, political ecology, food studies, and science & technology studies.
 I am particularly interested in the social and political aspects of agricultural systems; agricultural sustainability; intensification and industrialization; indigenous knowledge; responses to population increase; agricultural biotechnology; and alternative food/farming systems.
-I have worked on ancient, historic, and contemporary nonindustrialized farmers in Africa, India, and North America.
+I have worked on past and contemporary nonindustrialized farmers in Africa, India, the Philippines, and North America.

 One focus of my present research is on the spread of genetically modified crops in developing countries.
 After working in a laboratory specializing in transformation of tropical crops, and completing a multi-year, multi-village field study of Andhra Pradesh farmers as GM cotton was being adopted, I am starting a project on indigenous knowledge and technology change among rice and cotton farmers in India and the Philippines (including impacts of “Golden Rice”).

-A second research focus is on the new small farm movement in the US and Canada, including the economic and ecological aspects of sustainability and historical perspectives on small farmers in Appalachia.
+A second research focus is on the new small farm movement in North America, including the economic and ecological aspects of sustainability and historical perspectives on small farmers in Appalachia.

 A third focus of current work is on the politics of agricultural research and interventions.

-Since 2011 I have been president of the Anthropology and Environment Society.
+From 2011-2013 I was president of the Anthropology and Environment Society.

 A detailed publications list with links is available here.

 2013 Rhythms of the Herd: Long Term Dynamics in Seed Choice by Indian Farmers.
 Technology in Society 36:26-38. (with A. Flachs and C. Diepenbrock) [pdf]